 Here are a few things to consider along the way:

-Finally, the ability to do “meaningful work” was another thing the Deloitte survey found employees are seeking.
-As a finance leader, you know what you do is meaningful to the organization as a whole—so why not let your employees be part of that and connect them to the bigger contributions you bring?
+Finally, the ability to do "meaningful work" was another thing the Deloitte survey found employees are seeking.
+As a finance leader, you know what you do is meaningful to the organisation as a whole--so why not let your employees be part of that and connect them to the bigger contributions you bring?

 Keeping Your Team Engaged